shrink/samryan.co.uk/README.md

 MY_DIRECTORY | /srv/www/samryan.co.uk | Your website directory
 DEPLOY_TARGET | circle@web.samryan.co.uk | Your deploy user @ your hostname

-You're ready to go, any deploy to your repository will now trigger a build and deploy.
+You're ready to go, any commit to the `master` brand of your repository will now trigger a build and deploy by CircleCI.

 Any problems?
 Create an issue and I'll do what I can to help you out.